Two-dimensional altermagnets: Superconductivity in a minimal microscopic model

 Spin splitting in altermagnets does not rely on a sizable spin-orbit coupling.
 This allows for a diverse range of potential materials.
-So far, RuO$_2$ has been the main focus of attention \cite{vsmejkal2020crystal, feng2022anomalous}, but there are many candidate materials \cite{reichlova2020macroscopic, mazin2021prediction, SmejkalSinovaPRX2022, MakotoPRB2021, YuanPRB2020, noda2016momentum, YuanPRM2021, lopez2016first, okugawa2018weakly, guo2023spin}.
+So far, RuO$_2$ has been the main focus of attention \cite{vsmejkal2020crystal, feng2022anomalous}, but there are many candidate materials \cite{reichlova2020macroscopic, mazin2021prediction, SmejkalSinovaPRX2022, MakotoPRB2021, YuanPRB2020, noda2016momentum, YuanPRM2021, lopez2016first, okugawa2018weakly, guo2023spin, ma2021multifunctional}.
 These systems are three-dimensional or quasi-two-dimensional.
 A monolayer altermagnet would be compelling in the rapidly developing field of van der Waals materials and other two-dimensional magnets \cite{burch2018magnetism, huang2017layer, geim2013van}.
-The altermagnetic properties rely on the relation between magnetic and non-magnetic atoms.
+One route to altermagnetism is an anisotropic ordering of local orbitals \cite{naka2019spin}.
+However, the recent large experimental interest and progress has mainly been on materials where the altermagnetic properties rely on the interplay between magnetic and non-magnetic atoms.
 This typically calls for more involved unit cells than ferro- and antiferromagnets.
-Consequently, the research on altermagnets carried out so far has been phenomenological \cite{SmejkalSinovaPRX2022, PengfeiPRX2022, bhowal2022magnetic}, through \textit{ab initio} calculations or experimental work.
+Consequently, much of the research on altermagnets carried out so far has been phenomenological \cite{SmejkalSinovaPRX2022, PengfeiPRX2022, bhowal2022magnetic, mcclarty2023landau}, through \textit{ab initio} calculations or experimental work.
 The microscopic models for studying altermagnets have typically been effective spin-dependent hopping models in momentum space that replicate electron bands with $d$-wave symmetry.
-Although useful, these models do not capture the magnetic ordering, and thus the origin of the altermagnetic properties remains hidden from a microscopic point of view.
+Although useful, these models do not capture the magnetic ordering, and thus, the origin of the altermagnetic properties remains hidden from a microscopic point of view.

 The interplay of magnetism and superconductivity has been a fertile playground for intriguing physics \cite{linder2015superconducting, BergeretRMP2005, robinson2010controlled, eschrig2015spin}.
 The relation between the unconventional spin-splitting in altermagnets and unconventional superconductivity is an open question.
 This relation is fascinating because La$_2$CuO$_4$, which is a parent compound of high-temperature superconductors \cite{bednorz1986possible}, is an altermagnet \cite{ChakravartyPRB1989, SmejkalSinovaPRX2022}.
 One intriguing direction is how the fluctuations in localized spins can mediate effective electron interactions that, in turn, give rise to superconductivity \cite{KargarianPRL2016, RohlingPRB2018, FjarbuPRB2019, MaelandPRL2023}.